-The cheapest cenote diving package we’ve seen is $150 two tank cenote dive, click here.
-I wish I would have booked this online because no dive shop in Playa del Carmen had prices this low.
-Highly recommend booking online here in advance not only for the price but then you can pay by credit card in USD instead of taking out money to pay in pesos.
+The cheapest cenote diving package we’ve seen is a $175 two-tank cenote dive, click here.
+I wish I would have booked this online because no dive shop in Playa del Carmen had priced this low.
+Highly recommend booking online here in advance, not only for the price, but then you can pay by credit card in USD instead of taking out money to pay in pesos.

 Park fee for diving the pit: 570MXP combined with a Dos Ojos dive